jeekkd/restricted-iptables/README.md

 Pictures
 ===

+After the configuration.sh file is set with your configuration, this is what running launch.sh looks like

 ![daulton.ca](https://daulton.ca/lib/exe/fetch.php/bash_script_pictures:iptables-00.png?cache=)

 By default before each time the script is ran your existing rules are saved.
 There is a companion script